Burning on private lands

 As fire doesn’t respect property boundaries, fuel reduction programs must also work beyond them.
 This is critical in areas where assets have been built in high fuel areas on private land, particularly in the urban fringes.

-How areas are identified
+How are areas identified?

 What is expected from private landholders?

-Unfortunately not all properties are suitable for burning or may not present a big enough risk to make it worthwhile.
-However, if your property is considered suitable, and you're happy to proceed, you'll need to sign a letter of consent to allow NPWS staff onto your property to undertake environmental assessments, prepare for and conduct the burn.
+If your property is considered suitable, and you're happy to proceed, you'll need to sign a letter of consent to allow NPWS staff onto your property to undertake environmental assessments, prepare for and conduct the burn.

 Preparation of the site and maintenance of the land following the burn will be negotiated on a case-by-case basis.